Getting game crashes? Can't launch FiveM? Or maybe running into some more obscure issue? Find the most common issues here.

-First check your taskmanager for existing fivem processes if you see them close them, if that doesn’t fix the issue try disabling your antivirus.
+First check your task manager for existing FiveM related processes; if you see them, close them.
+If that doesn't fix the issue, you may want to submit a support ticket regarding your antivirus.

 This is a common issue with certain NVIDIA drivers.
 Stay patient, it takes a minute to load.
 This often happens to other games too.

 This happens on specific older AMD laptop GPUs.
 Unfortunately, this is caused by CEF and not by FiveM.
 Once the issue has been fixed in CEF, FiveM will be updated too.
 A forum moderator has created a topic that could potentially rectify this issue.
 Click here for more info.